aaron-salisbury/ProjectTemplates/instructions-new-template.md

   </WizardData>
 ```

-Replace the repositoryId property value with the Product ID from the VSIX project's manifest that we made note of earlier.

-Replace the id and version property values with the nuget packages from the packages.config file of your project.

-Next in the .vstemplate file, XAML (for example) ProjectItems may have been generated with ReplaceParameters parameter values of 'false'.
+Next in the .vstemplate file, XAML or manifest (for example) ProjectItems may have been generated with ReplaceParameters parameter values of 'false'.
 They should be set to true so namespaces in the markup get replaced with the appropriate template parameters.

 Step 4: Combine Templates into One Root Template
 ------------------------------------------------